Daytona Prototype International (DPi)

 GT Le Mans (GTLM)

 Utilizing the same technical regulations as the 24 Hours of Le Mans, the GTLM cars are the most elite and fastest GT cars on the track.
 Based on production models, they are engineered to extract the maximum performance possible.
-The class serves as a true proving ground for leading manufacturers such as BMW, Corvette, Ferrari, Ford, and Porsche.
+The class serves as a true proving ground for leading manufacturers such as BMW, Corvette, Ferrari, and Porsche.

 GT Daytona (GTD)